annameliksetian/annameliksetian.github.io/index.md

 **Academia in Poland - career opportunities**.
 PIRE Program in Language Learning and Bilingualism Undergraduate Meeting, University of California, Irvine, Aug 13, 2025 (hosted by prof. dr Judith Kroll).

-**Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
-The Bilingualism, Mind, and Brain Lab Talk, University of California, Irvine, Jul 21, 2025 (hosted by prof. dr Judith Kroll).
+**Does language proximity modulate language co-activation and domain-general control in multilinguals?** The Bilingualism, Mind, and Brain Lab Talk, University of California, Irvine, Jul 21, 2025 (hosted by prof. dr Judith Kroll).

 **Exploring the role of language proximity in language and domain-general control in multilinguals**.
 Northeastern University London, Oct 23, 2024 (hosted by dr Julia Hofweber).